 Note: Ensure the correct time & date are set in the AK-SM.
 Make sure the history collection function is running to ensure the collection of datapoints.
 Use the 'Start History' line and check that the status reflects 'Collecting'.
 When assigning history points to a controller device a recommended max of 45 points per device is allowed.
-Assigning more than 45 points per device will cause points not to record log history.
+Assigning more than 45 history points per device will cause points to not be recorded in the history log.